forgefed/forgefed/spec/behavior.md

 }
 ```

-The *target actor* SHOULD send an [Accept][] or a [Reject][] activity to the
-Offer's author in response.
-In the *offer* flow, to accept means to create and
-host a copy of the ticket on the target's side, and to list the [id][] of this
-newly published copy under the ticket tracker's list of open tickets.
-If the
-*target actor* sends an Accept, it MUST host a copy and add its [id][] to the
-list of open tickets.

-If the *target actor* sends a Reject, it MUST NOT list the ticket and MUST NOT
-host a copy.
-However if the *target actor* doesn't make any use of the ticket,
-it MAY choose not to send a Reject, e.g. to protect user privacy.
-The `Accept`
-or `Reject` may also be delayed, e.g. until review by a human user; that is
-implementation dependent, and implementations should not rely on a response
-being sent instantly.

-In the Accept activity:

-- [object][] MUST be the Offer activity or its [id][]
-- [result][] MUST be the newly created ticket or its [id][]

-In the following example, Luke's ticket is opened automatically and Aviva's
+Luke's ticket is opened automatically and Aviva's Game Of Life repository,
-Game Of Life repository, which is an actor, automatically sends Luke an Accept
+which is an actor, automatically sends Luke an Accept activity:
-activity:

 ```json
 {